talevi83/AttentiHomeWork/README.md

    * TestPlan - holds the TestNG XML suite file that run's the test classes.
        The test classes run first and after them the class SeleniumWebDriverKiller.

-   * conf.properties - holds project parameters such as Xpaths, Url's Texts, Urls, API Key (appid) for the weather api, zip code for the weather location, etc..<br>
+   * conf.properties - holds project parameters such as Xpaths, Url's Texts, Urls, API Key (appid) for the weather API, zip code for the weather location, etc..<br>